HomeBusinessThe Role of a Business Establishment in a DUI Accident

 When an intoxicated driver is involved in an accident, the legal proceedings may examine whether the establishment contributed to the circumstances.
 A civil lawsuit could allege that the business served an intoxicated driver too many drinks or that they provided alcohol to a patron with obvious signs of intoxication.

-• Receipts (exemplifying excessive alcohol sales).
+• Bills (representing excess alcohol sales).

 Balancing Business Interests and Public Safety